TaenAhammed/opika/README.md

 ```

 **2.3 .github/workflows/**
-This directory contain the CICD pipeline test the basic python app and deploy that to EC2.
+This directory contains the CICD pipeline to test and deploy the basic Python app to EC2.

-**To run the CICD workflow successfully we've to setup some secret in GitHub like:**
+**To run the CICD workflow successfully we've to set some secrets in GitHub like:**

 ```bash
   SSH_PRIVATE_KEY: <THE_PRIVATE_KEY_OF_THE_PUBLIC_KEY_THAT_WE_ADDED_AS_A_KEY_PAIR_IN_EC2>